Become a Teacher with the ARC Program

 session offers subject-based methods classes, and training in areas

-such as Common Core State Standards, classroom management, specific teaching
+such as Common Core State Standards, classroom management, differentiated

-strategies, assessment of student learning, special education and English
+instruction, lesson and unit planning, assessment of student learning, special

-description of the ARC Program, including admission requirements and application
+description of the ARC program, including admission requirements, waivers and application

 ARC Catalog for more details)

 • A bachelor’s degree from a regionally-accredited institution with a major in,